menu

 Occupations and Workforce

-Upton is a blue-collar town, with 39.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Upton is a town of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Upton who work in office and administrative support (18.97%), maintenance occupations (8.30%), and teaching (6.13%).
+Because occupations involving physical labor dominate the local economy, Upton is generally considered to be a blue-collar town.
+54.07% of the Upton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Upton is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Upton who work in office and administrative support (18.37%), sales jobs (6.68%), and management occupations (6.05%).

 Setting & Lifestyle